factsmission/dcat-ap-ch-shacl/README.md

 This project provides [SHACL](https://www.w3.org/TR/shacl/) to validate metadata against the [eCH-0200 Standard](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0200&documentVersion=1.0).

-## Status

-This project is work in progress.
-The functionality described in this README might not yet be implemented or not yet work as described.

 ## Files

  * `ech-0200.shacl.ttl` : This file models the constraints defined in eCH-200 with the SHACL vocabulary